holydrug/notification-service/README.md

 ### Mail service ###

->Service class which can send mail to any email adress
+>Service class which purpose is to send specific dto to queue

     Sending mail works with rabbitmq broker which sent message to queue After that mail will be saved in own repository